uncia-dev/LMSManipulator-XBlock/README.md

 A WIP XBlock.

-It will manipulate the LMS view navigation, based on the student's performance in the course.
-A different twist on conditionals.
+It will manipulate the LMS view navigation, as well as other elements, mostly via JavaScript.
+The navigation system will be a different twist on conditionals, where chapters will be shown depending on a student's performance.